-A pimple (a.k.a. zit) is caused when your face’s oil glands overproduce oil that combines with dead skin cells, it blocks your pores and hair follicles.
-Then, bacteria develops in these clogged follicles and pores, causing a breakout.
+A pimple (a.k.a. zit) is caused when your face’s oil glands overproduce oil that combines with dead skin cells, blocking your pores and hair follicles.
+Bacteria develops in these clogged follicles and pores, causing a breakout.

 Acne is the most common skin condition in the United States.

 Although it’s common, accurate information about acne can be scarce.